fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

     tooltext: "Fed reduced the interest rates to sub 0.25% to manage the menace of longest economic downturn since World War 2"
 }],
 ```

+The data marker created using the above code is shown below:

+{% embed_ftChart fusiontime-components-data-marker %}